astroidex/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde/foss4g-europe-2024-workshop-manage-your-geospatial-data-with-postgresql-postgis-astrid-emde.md

 * The table needs a unique id, a column for the city name, maybe a column for the country name, a column for the year and a link to the website.
 And do not miss a geometry column (POINT, SRID 4326).
 * Also create a Spaltial Index on creation of the table.
 * Now you can start editing.
-You can add a point to this layer for Buenos Aires and add the additional information.
+You can add a point to this layer for Belém Brasil and add the additional information.
+See all past FOSS4Gs at https://foss4g.org/
 * Now have a look at your new table with pgAdmin.

 Note: It is so easy to create tables in your database without using SQL.